bmwcarit/MoCOCrW/README.md

 retreiving the public key from a private key and is REQUIRED in order to compile MoCOCrW with dilithium support.

-The second [PR](https://github.com/pq-crystals/dilithium/pull/69) improves the cmake file, so that the static libraries and the header can be installed using cmake.
+The second [PR](https://github.com/pq-crystals/dilithium/pull/69) improves the cmake file so that the static libraries and the header can be installed using cmake.
 It is recommended to use this PR for compiling and installing dilithium.